tiagofilipe12/pATLAS/docs/table.md

-On the left of each row there are checkboxes that allow to make selections with that entries, that will allow many other commands (e.g. download selected checboxes sequences from NCBI eutils)
+On the left of each row there are checkboxes that allow to make selections with that entries, that will allow many other commands (e.g. download selected checkboxes sequences from NCBI eutils)

 ### Download button